TheSchilk/psMCU/Doc/ProgrammingGuide.md

 routine needs to access a different RAM page it needs to restore the page selected before returning.

+The only data that is automatically saved and restored when entering/exiting an interrupt are the ALU status bits in the System Register 1.
+This does not include the 'Shift in' bit.
+This means that instructions that affect these bits can be used in the interrupt routine without causing problems.

 An example interrupt routine:

 ```